openalto/openalto.github.io/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Application-Layer Traffic Optimization" subtitle = ""
+title = "Collaborative Networks and Applications (CNA)" subtitle = ""

 [design]